TheCyaniteProject/firecoder/README.md

             used once.

     !
 Triggers our magicCharacterChanger() function which changes each character based off of it's position.
-This this is very effective, as it doesn't mix characters, but generates dictonaries for them.
+This is very effective, as it doesn't mix characters, but generates dictonaries for them.
             Because of this, this proccess can be very slow, especially with long sources.